JohnMCMa/DataVis/README.md

 - Right-handed players have lower average AVG and HR than other handedness groups, and
 - AVG and HR are exponentially related.

-As a result, I attempted to demonstrate this two trends by using a simple scatter plot..
+As a result, I attempted to demonstrate this two trends by using a simple scatter plot, owing to the fact that these two variables are continuous variables and I intend to show their relationships.
 Because AVG and HR are exponentially related, I decided that HR should be log-scaled.

 Rather than the default color scheme used by Dimple.js, I used [ColourBrewer Qualitative 3-Class Dark2 scheme](http://colorbrewer2.org/#type=qualitative&scheme=Dark2&n=3), which is colorblind-safe.